JAlexanderCarr/zero-trust-iot-network/README.md

 ### IoT Client

-Migrate to the ```client``` directory to compile and run the client script using the following commands:
+Migrate to the ```zero-trust-iot-network/client/``` directory to compile and run the client script using the following commands:

 ```
 make